Meet Daniel Blackman, next-generation leader picking up baton in MLK's spirit

-King's home state of Georgia made history this year with Rev. Raphael Warnock elected as its first Black U.S. Senator and the first Black Democratic Senator in the south.
+King's home state of Georgia was under the national spotlight this year after Rev. Raphael Warnock became its first Black U.S. Senator.
 At the same time, another Peach State leader is picking up the baton to continue the fight for civil rights in the spirit of Dr. King.

 Daniel Blackman, an author and political leader, ran as this year's Democratic nominee for Public Service Commissioner in Georgia.
 Blackman is known as a community leader making a great impact in the lives of some of the most marginalized, underrepresented citizens in the city of Cumming.